 A bilingual text in Phoenician and Hieroglyphic Luwian was carved into both the north and south gate complexes.
 A statue of the storm god is inscribed in Phoenician only.
 All five inscriptions are essentially identical versions of the same text.
 These inscriptions represent the longest extant Phoenician inscription and the longest extant Hieroglyphic Luwian inscription.
 Because it is a bilingual text, the inscriptions made a considerable contribution to the decipherment of Hieroglyphic Luwian.

-Karatepe pictures – Hittite pictures (Dick Osseman) Gallery of photographs of Hattusha.
+Karatepe pictures – Hittite pictures (Dick Osseman).
+Gallery of photographs.